MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.CloudCommunications/Remove-MgCommunicationCallParticipant.md

 This action can be done before or after the participant answers the call.
 When an active caller is removed, they are immediately dropped from the call with no pre- or post-removal notification.
 When an invited participant is removed, any outstanding add participant request is canceled.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Remove-MgBetaBetaCommunicationCallParticipant](/powershell/module/Microsoft.Graph.Beta.CloudCommunications/Remove-MgBetaCommunicationCallParticipant?view=graph-powershell-beta)

 ## SYNTAX